 - Only one shelf area – The hopper lid doubles as a shelf, but that’s the only place you have to set things down.
 You’re better served setting up a side table to lay everything out that you need.

-The Z Grills 450B is priced on the budget side and with the recent enhancements like the PID controller represents decent value for money.
+The Z Grills 450B is priced on the budget side and the recent enhancements like the PID controller represents decent value for money.

 Unboxing and setup